jbrems/logger/README.md

    import { logger } from '@jbrems/logger';
    logger.info('My first info message');
    ```
-   will produce `📅 YYYY-MM-DD ⌚ HH:mm:ss.SSS +ms [<No label provided>]  info    My first info message`
+   will produce `YYYY-MM-DD HH:mm:ss.SSS +ms info My first info message`
-   or
+   or provide a label for your logger
    ```javascript
    import { getLogger } from '@jbrems/logger';
    const logger = getLogger('Bookservice 📚');
    logger.debug('Fetching books from series Harry Potter...');
    ```
-   will produce `📅 YYYY-MM-DD ⌚ HH:mm:ss.SSS +ms [Bookservice 📚]  debug    Fetching books from series Harry Potter...`
+   will produce `YYYY-MM-DD HH:mm:ss.SSS +ms [Bookservice 📚] debug Fetching books from series Harry Potter...`

 ## 🎁 Contribute

 ### 🎀 eslint
 This project relies on `eslint` to enforce code quality.
-It is advised to set up a
+It is advised to enable
-file watcher to fix eslint errors on save.
+`Run eslint --fix on save` in `Settings > Language & Frameworks > Javascript >
+Code Quqlity Tools > ESLint`.

 [Read more here](https://github.com/jbrems/docs/blob/master/project-setup.md#-eslint)

 ### 🏗 Build
 To compile the Typescript code to Javascript run the `yarn build` command.
-This command will compile all `.ts` files in the `src` folder to `.js` files in the `dist` folder.
+This command will compile all `.ts` files in the `src` folder to `.js` files in the
+`dist` folder and will generate type definitions.

 > This command will run eslint before compiling the code.